OldRepublicDevs/NCSDecomp/README.md

 1. Automatically clean up old build artifacts (.class files, build directory, JAR)
 2. Compile all Java source files from `src/main/java`
 3. Copy resources from `src/main/resources` to the build directory
-4. Create a JAR file named `NCSDecomp-CLI.jar` in the project root
+4. Create a JAR file named `NCSDecompCLI.jar` in the project root
 5. Optionally create self-contained executables (when using `-BuildExecutable`)
 6. Automatically detect the platform and use appropriate settings